 To be a public use, the invention also must have been ready for patenting at the time of the alleged public use.
 An invention is ready for patenting when (1) it is reduced to practice or (2) the inventor has prepared drawings or other descriptions of the invention sufficient to enable a person of ordinary skill in the art to make or use the invention.
 An invention is reduced to practice when the inventor(s) (1) constructed an embodiment or performed the process of the invention, and (2) determined that it would work for its intended purpose.

-35 U.S.C. § 102(a)(1) (AIA); .
+35 U.S.C. § 102(a)(1) (AIA).

 6.3 On-Sale Bar